alpheios-project/arethusa/docs/content/plugin_guide.md

 ```

 `Arethusa`'s treebanking interface displays documents one sentence at a
 time.
-We want to display the correct translation along the sentence's
+We want to display the correct translation along with the sentence's
 tree.

 Eventually we will also want to edit a translation and save it
 back to our server through

 ```
 POST /translations/DOC_ID
 ```

 Mind that this is a very simplified example.
 In the real world we would